Chicago Bicycle Accident Lawyer

 Recovering Damages – Contact a Chicago Bicycle Accident Lawyer

 If you were hit by a motor vehicle while riding a bicycle, you may be able to have your medical bills and other costs paid by the driver’s insurance policy.
 Among the types of costs you can recover are the expense of treatment and therapy for your injuries and lost wages if you lost time at work.
 You also may be able to get compensation for future medical care you’ll need because of the injuries and future lost wages.

 As the person making the claim, it’s your responsibility to prove your case.
-An experienced bicycle accident attorney can help you gather the evidence to support your claim, negotiate with insurance companies, and file a lawsuit if necessary.
-Contact us at for a free legal case evaluation of your accident.
+An experienced Chicago bicycle accident lawyer can help you gather the evidence to support your claim, negotiate with insurance companies, and file a lawsuit if necessary.
+Contact us at (312) 236-2900 for a free legal case evaluation of your accident.